Blog · Technical

 Shopify metafields for AI search.

 Which metafields matter, how to structure them, and how they flow into Product JSON-LD and llms.txt.
-A working guide for Shopify developers and senior SEO leads.
+For Shopify developers and senior SEO leads.

 Which metafields matter

 Shopify's built-in product fields cover title, description, price, variants, images, and collections.
-AI engines need more than that to disambiguate.
-The metafields that matter most in Q1 2026, roughly in order, are:
+Engines need more to disambiguate.
+The core set, roughly in order of return:

 How to structure them

 Define fields in Shopify admin under Settings → Custom data → Products.
-Each field gets a namespace and a key.
-Use the mm-google-shopping namespace for fields that map directly to Merchant Center; use custom or a brand-specific namespace for everything else.
-Set the type correctly (single-line text for most strings, number_decimal for numeric, measurement for weights and dimensions).
-Enable "Appears on Storefront API" so your theme can read the field without extra permissions.
+Each field gets a namespace and a key: use mm-google-shopping for fields that map straight to Merchant Center, custom or a brand namespace for the rest.
+Set types correctly — single-line text for strings, number_decimal for numerics, measurement for weights and dimensions — and enable Storefront API exposure so the theme can read the field.

-When defining the field, include validation rules where sensible.
-A GTIN field should validate as 12–14 digits.
-A country_of_origin field should validate against ISO 3166 codes.
-Validation catches the bulk-edit mistakes that create silent schema bugs.
+Add validation rules at definition time.
+A GTIN field should validate as 12–14 digits; country_of_origin should validate against ISO 3166.
+Validation is what catches the bulk-edit mistakes that otherwise become silent schema bugs.

-The metafield's value has to reach your rendered PDP for AI engines to consume it.
-Most Shopify themes ship with a skeleton Product JSON-LD block in their Liquid templates.
-The useful work is replacing hardcoded fields with metafield references.
-Below is a Liquid snippet that pulls several metafields into a Product JSON-LD block.
-This is an illustrative pattern, not a copy-paste template — adapt to your theme's structure.
+A metafield's value has to reach the rendered PDP before any engine can consume it.
+Most themes ship a skeleton Product JSON-LD block in Liquid; the useful work is replacing hardcoded values with metafield references.
+An illustrative pattern — adapt to your theme:

 <script type="application/ld+json">